vartanbeno/xee/README.md

   AST.
 These are used separately by `xee-xpath-macros` for its Rust bindings infrastructure.

-- `xee-xslt` - The start of compiler of the XSLT AST (defined by `xee-xslt-ast`) into `xee-ir` IR, so that XSLT code can be run by the `xee-interpreter` engine.
+- `xee-xslt-compiler` - The start of compiler of the XSLT AST (defined by `xee-xslt-ast`) into `xee-ir` IR, so that XSLT code can be run by the `xee-interpreter` engine.